serverless/serverless/docs/providers/aws/guide/serverless.yml.md

 functions:
   usersCreate: # A Function
     handler: users.create # The file and module for this specific function.
+Cannot be used when `image` is defined.
+    image: baseimage # Image to be used by function, cannot be used when `handler` is defined.
+It can be configured as concrete uri of Docker image in ECR or as a reference to image defined in `provider.ecr.images`
     name: ${opt:stage, self:provider.stage, 'dev'}-lambdaName # optional, Deployed Lambda name
     description: My function # The description of your function.
     memorySize: 512 # memorySize for this specific function.